moocfi/haskell-mooc/README.md

 Haskell programming language.
 You can study at your own pace.
 All the material and exercises are openly available.

-The course is inteded to be followed through the [Course page](https://haskell.mooc.fi), but in case the course page is down or you want an offline backup, the course material is also available in this repository ([part1.html](part1.html), [part2.html](part2.html)).
+The course is intended to be followed through the [Course page](https://haskell.mooc.fi), but in case the course page is down or you want an offline backup, the course material is also available in this repository ([part1.html](part1.html), [part2.html](part2.html)).